PieterjanRobbe/GaussianRandomFields.jl/README.md

 - See the [Tutorial](https://PieterjanRobbe.github.io/GaussianRandomFields.jl/dev/tutorial) for an introduction on how to use this package (including fancy pictures!)
 - See the [API](https://PieterjanRobbe.github.io/GaussianRandomFields.jl/dev/API) for a detailed manual

+## Contributing

+Feel free to open an issue for bug reports, feature requests, or general questions.
+We encourage new feature additions as pull requests, preferably in a new feature branch.

 ## References

 [1] Lord, G. J., Powell, C. E. and Shardlow, T. *An introduction to computational stochastic PDEs*.
 No. 50.
 Cambridge University Press, 2014.